Williamston Community Schools

 Main article: Williamston Middle School

-Williamston Middle School was built during the late 1950s and early 1960s.
-WMS is currently a 6th - 8th grade with 414 students, but has also served as a high school in the past.
+Williamston Middle School finished construction in 1961.
+WMS is currently a 6th - 8th grade with 414 students, but was used as a high school in the past.
+The Capital Area District Library for Williamston is located inside the middle school.

 A picture of Williamston Middle School.